hytano/header_only_lib_template/README.md

 Change the dependencies in the `conanfile.txt` file.

-CMake and start coding...the tests first of course.
+CMake and start coding.
+The tests first.
+Of course.

 Btw. `./build` folder is already included in `.gitignore`.